Q: What are the different types of notices published in Development Business?

 Q: What is the typical procurement process?

 A: The procurement process is fairly standard but may vary slightly from agency to agency.
-View a standard World Bank procurement cycle on slide 14 of our Powerpoint.
+View a standard World Bank procurement cycle here.

 Q: How much does it cost to subscribe to Development Business?